 “We do not fill other salons’ work.
 We offer a Complimentary Removal with the purchase of a new Full Set.”

-Why: This ensures you start with a clean canvas, guarantees retention, and removes the liability of working over bad work.
+Why: This ensures you start with a clean canvas, guarantees retention, and removes the risk of working over bad work.

 Conclusion